 - Lagoons: Lagoons are utilizes wherever the soil cannot filter effectively.
 Lagoons are earthen basins.
 The wastewater is drained into them and processed by microorganisms.
 They may be very effective, however not always approved.
 So, before setting or installing one, check to see if you have permission for a lagoon.

-- Septic systems: Septic systems are the most common systems to deal with waste water.
+- Septic systems: Off grid septic systems are the most common systems to deal with waste water.
 They are also the ones that are easily approved.
 The wastewater from your home simply drains into a septic tank.
 Inside the tank, the solids begin to settle at the bottom of the tank and then break down.
 In the meantime, water gradually filters out through holes in pipes, which are located at the septic drain field.

 At this point, I would like to recommend an excellent book by Lloyd Khan, titled The Septic System Owner’s Manual.
 Written in a very accessible way, this manual teaches your everything you need to know about maintaining various septic systems.
 A highly rated Amazon book, the manual covers conventional septic systems, natural purification, composting toilets, graywater systems, and so much more.